 Steve Howarth is the Chair of the Finance, Risk and Audit Committee.
 Emmanuel Amadi, Dan Brown, Bernie Garner and Paul Rogers are members of this Committee.

 Sheila Gaskell is the Chair of the Standards and Curriculum Committee.
-Cath Atherden, Ashley Boroda, Gary Graham and Gary Pullan are members of this Committee.
+Cath Atherden, Ashley Boroda, and Gary Graham are members of this Committee.